michalmonday/xohw23-121/docs/flute_modifications.md

    };
 ```

-The address range length is set to 0x4000, but only the begining of it is used:
+The address range length is set to 0x4000, but only some of this address range is used:
 * 16 locations for analog sensors
 * 16 locations for digital sensors
+* small range for UART (AXI Uartlite), which we used to send heart activity values to an ECG display, (this is a separate UART, located at 0xC000_4000, not to be confused with UART0 located at 0xC000_0000, which is controlled by the PYNQ/Python script)
 * 1 location for timer since last CPU reset (get_ticks_count function)
 * 1 location for timer since loading Overlay (get_overlay_ticks_count function)
 * 1 location for random number generator (unused in this project yet)

-The implementation of the latter 3 is in the [utils_rom.v](../vivado_files/src_verilog/custom_hdl/utils_rom.v) file.
+The implementation of the last 3 can be found in the [utils_rom.v](../vivado_files/src_verilog/custom_hdl/utils_rom.v) file.

 To see how to interact with these components in C/C++ language see `utils_flute.h/.c` and `sensors.h/.c` from [this directory](https://github.com/michalmonday/riscv-baremetal-minimal-example-c/tree/flute_design/include).

-This address range corresponds to the one specified for the AXI BRAM Controller (connected to smarconnect on the image above) in the PYNQ wrapper block design.
+The address range from the Soc_Map.bsv (RISC-V source code) corresponds to the one specified for the AXI BRAM Controller (connected to smartconnect on the image above) in the PYNQ wrapper block design.

 <img alt="ERROR: IMAGE DIDNT SHOW" src="../images/axi_bram_ctrl_sensors_address_editor.png" />